 Hours

 The entrance gate near La Coca Falls along the road to the Mt.
-Britton Tower trailhead opens daily at 8 a.m. and closes at 3 p.m.
+Britton Tower trailhead opens daily between 7:30 and 8 a.m. and closes at 3 p.m.
 Visitors must exit before 5 p.m.
 We recommend arriving early to secure parking at the trailhead.

 Holiday hours may differ and the Forest Service may also close roads in the park during hazardous weather.
 Check here for alerts and closures.